particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 The flash file system can be used for data storage on the Photon 2, however care must be taken to avoid excessive wear of the flash for frequently changing data.

+### USB

+The Photon 2 has a USB C connector, like the Tracker One and Tracker Eval Board.

+The Photon has a Micro USB B connector.

 ### Photon Bottom